codefuse-ai/MFTCoder/mftcoder_accelerate/README.md

 - **pretrained_model_path**: Local/Shared disk path or model name on HuggingFace for the pre-trained model.

-- **weighted_loss_mode**: Loss weighting method for multitask training. "case3" is recommended at present, "self-paced" is supported but need tuning of hyper-parameters.
+- **weighted_loss_mode**: Loss weighting method for multitask training. "case3" is recommended at present, "self-paced" is supported but need tuning of hyperparameters.

 - **padding_mode**: The way tokenized data is set. "padding" means padding for each sample to seq_length, "pack" means putting samples into seq_length as many as possible.